CosmWasm/sylvia-book/src/basics/funds.md

 Native tokens are assigned to their owners but can be transferred by their nature.
 Everything had an address in the blockchain is eligible to have its native tokens.
 As a consequence - tokens can be assigned to smart contracts!
 Every message sent to the smart contract can have some funds sent with it.
-In this chapter, we will take advantage of that and create a way to reward hard work performed by admins.
-We will create a new message - Donate, which will be used by anyone to donate some funds to admins, divided equally.
+In this chapter, we will take advantage of that and create a way to reward the hard work performed by admins.
+We will create a new message - Donate, which anyone can use to donate some funds to admins, divided equally.

 ## Preparing messages